 For businesses and corporations, the IRA moves commercial solar investments away from mitigating risk to focus on capturing opportunity.

-California’s Public Utilities Commission is now over a year delayed in their decision on how excess solar energy is valued by investor owned utilities.
-Funded and pushed through the legislative hoops by IOU’s, NEM 3 has been seen as a clear and present danger to the industry as businesses and individuals alike joined together to show significant opposition to the change.
-Even through overwhelming public support, the CPUC hasn’t shown much, if any compromise.
+California’s Public Utilities Commission has approved new net billing tariff after significant delays in their decision on how excess solar energy is valued by investor owned utilities.
+Funded and pushed through the legislative hoops by IOU’s, NEM 3 aka “net billing” has been seen as a clear and present danger to the industry as businesses and individuals alike joined together to show significant opposition to the change.
+Even through overwhelming public support, the CPUC hasn’t shown much compromise.

 Proposed decisions were expected to be delivered by the CPUC early in 2022, but have been put into a phase of “indefinite delay” as of February 2022.
-As the solution is still considered, its potential changes cast a shadow on the future hopes of solar in California.
+Proposed again in November as Net Billing, and quickly voted and passed in December, the new program still reduces the value of exported solar energy, but will rely more on energy storage.

 The California Energy Commission (CEC) updated their building standards program for new construction for 2023, now requiring solar PV and energy storage systems for all new commercial and high-rise multifamily buildings.
 The new energy code includes provisions that require single-family homes be designed to easily incorporate battery storage with the already-required solar PV systems on new residential homes.